Salllym/ETL-Project-/README.md

 2. Create new data with select columns
 3. Clean DataFrame
 4. Connect to local database
-5. Use pandas to load csv converted DataFrame into database
+5. Use pandas to load csv converted DataFrame into pgAdmin database